apposed/jaunch/README.md

 command line functionality, which is where the Kotlin configurator comes in.
 It reads declarative TOML configuration files, which define how Jaunch will make the above decisions.
-The TOML configuration is its own layer of the architecture, which is best learned by reading the [jaunch.toml](jaunch.toml) file directly.
+The TOML configuration is its own layer of the architecture, which is best learned by reading the [common.toml](configs/common.toml) file directly.
 With this design, the behavior of Jaunch can be heavily customized without needing to modify source code and rebuild.
 And for applications that need it, there can be multiple different native launchers in the application base directory that all share the same jaunch configurator native binaries with different TOML configurations.

 ## Alternatives